Sir Edward Holden, 1st Baronet: Political career

 In 1906 Holden was elected as Liberal Member of Parliament for Heywood, Lancashire.
 In 1908 he was considered for the post of Chancellor of the Exchequer in succession to H. H. Asquith.
 However, the office was given to David Lloyd George, following his threat to resign from the cabinet.
 Holden did not contest the next general election in 1910.

-In 1909 Holden was created a baronet, "of the Grange in the County of Surrey".
+On 21 July 1909 Holden was created a baronet, "of the Grange in the County of Surrey".
 He declined the offer of a peerage on two occasions.

 Despite his retirement from parliamentary politics, Holden remained an economic adviser to the government.
 He was part of a commission sent to New York City in 1915 to help stabilise exchange rates, and helped raise a loan negotiated by the Anglo-French Financial Commission in 1915.

 Holden developed heart disease in his final year, and died suddenly at Duff House Sanatorium in Banff, Banffshire (now Aberdeenshire) of cerebral thrombosis and heart failure.